panteLx/easynews-plus-plus/README.md

 > I am not affiliated with Easynews in any way.
 This project is a fan-made addon for Stremio that provides access to Easynews content.
 You need an active Easynews subscription to use this addon.

 > [!NOTE]
-> This fork is only usefull for Omni or Vidi users!
-There are no additional features!
-The only difference is the auth implementation.
+> This addon is a fork of the original Easynews+ addon with a different auth implementation that works with Omni and Vidi instances.

 Provides content from Easynews & includes a search catalog.
 This addon can also be [self-hosted](#self-hosting).